OpenHFT/Chronicle-Queue/docs/FAQ.md

 Finally you must call finish() to perform bounds check.
 Chronicle doesn't bounds check every access to reduce runtime overhead.

     tailer.finish();

+## How is disk space managed?
+A key assumption is that disk space is cheap, or at least it should be.
+Some organizations have amazing unrealistic (almost unprofessional) internal charging rates, but you should be able to get 100 GB for about one hour of your time.
+This assumes retail costs for disk compares with minimum wage.
+The organizational cost of disk is often 10-100x the real cost, but so is your cost to the business.

+In essence, disk should be cheap and you can record a week to a month of continuous data on one cheap drive.

+Never the less, there is less maintenance overhead if the chronicle logs rote themselves and there is work being done to implement this for Chronicle 2.1.
+ Initially, chronicle files will be rotated when they reach a specific number of entries.

 ## I want to store large messages, what is the limit.